 May 25, 2017

-Open daily, year-round.
+Open most days, year-round.
 Operating hours vary by season.
 Pools and slides are heated in the winter months.

 There is no parking at Volcano Bay.
 Guests must park in the Universal Orlando Resort main parking garage and take a shuttle to the waterpark entrance.
 From I-4 West take exit 74B or from I-4 East take exit 75A, then follow signs to the Universal Orlando parking garage.